Abandonment and Desertion in Divorce: Legal Consequences and Rights

 • unjustified and ongoing refusal to have sex, despite repeated requests

-• physical or mental abuse that forces the abused spouse to leave the family home or get a restraining order to keep the abuser away from the home
+• physical or mental abuse that forces the abused spouse to leave the family home or get a protective order to keep the abuser away from the home

 Spouses who desert their families might also be charged with criminal nonsupport.
 Although this crime is sometimes referred to as abandonment or desertion, it’s not just about leaving the family home.
 Instead, it’s focused on the failure to provide needed support after leaving.